perry-mitchell/layerr/README.md

 A NodeJS and Web `Error` wrapping utility, based heavily on [VError](https://github.com/joyent/node-verror), but without all the extras and dependencies on Node core utilities.
 Written in Typescript, compiled to JavaScript and suitable for bundling in the browser.

+Uses no dependencies, minifies well and is a great way to wrap errors as they propagate through complex applications (such as Express services, for instance).

 ## Installation

 Install by running: `npm install layerr`.